Unified discontinuous Galerkin scheme for a large class of elliptic equations: Abstract

 \section{Abstract}

-We present a discontinuous Galerkin internal-penalty scheme that is applicable to a large class of linear and non-linear elliptic partial differential equations.
-The scheme constitutes the foundation of the elliptic solver for the \spectre{} numerical relativity code.
-As such it can accommodate (but is not limited to) elliptic problems in linear elasticity, general relativity and hydrodynamics, including problems formulated on a curved manifold.
-We provide practical instructions that make the scheme functional in a production code, such as instructions for imposing a range of boundary conditions, for implementing the scheme on curved and non-conforming meshes and for ensuring the scheme is compact and symmetric so it may be solved more efficiently.
-We report on the accuracy of the scheme for a suite of numerical test problems.
+We present a discontinuous Galerkin internal-penalty scheme that is applicable to a large class of linear and nonlinear elliptic partial differential equations.
+The unified scheme can accommodate all second-order elliptic equations that can be formulated in first-order flux form, encompassing problems in linear elasticity, general relativity, and hydrodynamics, including problems formulated on a curved manifold.
+It allows for a wide range of linear and nonlinear boundary conditions, and accommodates curved and nonconforming meshes.
+Our generalized internal-penalty numerical flux and our Schur-complement strategy of eliminating auxiliary degrees of freedom make the scheme compact without requiring equation-specific modifications.
+We demonstrate the accuracy of the scheme for a suite of numerical test problems.
+The scheme is implemented in the open-source \spectre{} numerical relativity code.